giampaolo/psutil/docs/index.rst

   .. method:: cwd()

     The process current working directory as an absolute path.
+If cwd cannot be determined for some internal reason (e.g. system process or directiory no longer exists) it may return an empty string.

     .. versionchanged:: 5.6.4 added support for NetBSD